 About the Position

-The Senior Fellow, Materials and Waste, will work as part of an interdisciplinary team of researchers that oversee the continued development of Project Drawdown’s innovative research, analysis, and modeling of solutions to reverse global warming.
-The Senior Fellow will work collaboratively to oversee augmentation of the initial research conducted, to supervise additional data collection as needed, and to refine and integrate individual solution models.
+The Senior Fellow for Circular Economy will work as part of an interdisciplinary team of researchers to continue the development of Project Drawdown’s innovative research, analysis, and modeling of solutions to reverse global warming.
+The Senior Fellow, as an independent contractor, will work collaboratively to oversee augmentation of the initial research conducted, to supervise additional data collection as needed, and to refine and integrate individual solution models.

 - Revise technical reports and models authored by Project Drawdown research fellows.